leo-arch/clifm/README.md

 * Bookmarks
 * Files selection: the ability to select file from here and there, even in different instances of the program, and then operate on them as you whish through the Selection Box.
+* Open files witout the need to specify any program.
+Via `xdg-open`, if no program was specified, CLiFM will open the file with the deafult program associated to that kind of files.
+To open a file may be as simple as this: `o 12`
 * The use of list numbers instead of file names.
 So, instead of:

       $ mv file1 dir1